enesdir/xmdb/README.md

       - api/                # API Router
     - components/           # Reusable UI components used throughout the application
       - {ComponentName}/    # Houses reusable React components shared across the features
-    - constants/            # Functional modules or sections of the application
+    - constants/            # General Config files
     - features/             # Functional modules or sections of the application
       - {featureName}/      # Contains a specific feature module with its components, actions, and views
         - types/            # TypeScript type definitions and interfaces specific to this feature